nils-matthaei/ModelBasedSW_project/README.md

 func(yield func(K, V) bool)
 ```
 In Go, a function of one of these types, is called a _push iterator_.
 This is the default kind of iterator and therefore also often just called iterator.
-There is, howerver, also another kind of iterator called the _pull iterator_.
+There is, however, also another kind of iterator called the _pull iterator_.

 ### 3.1 Push Iterators
 A push iterator is a function that "pushes" values to a provided yield function, one at a time.
 When ranging over a push iterator, the Go runtime repeatedly calls the iterator, which in turn invokes the yield function for each element in the collection.
 This allows the iterator to control the flow of elements, sending each value to the yield function until there are no more elements or the yield function signals to stop.

 To implement iterators, Go 1.23 introduced a new standard library package called _iter_.
-This packages defines the types `Seq` and `Seq2`.
+This package defines the types `Seq` and `Seq2`.
 These are names for two of the iterator function types:

 ```Go
 package iter